Shedding light on dark matter spikes through refractive neutrino masses

-A recent study~\cite{Ge:2024ftz} proposed using the time-of-flight delay of SN neutrinos to distinguish between $m_{\rm vac}$ and $m_{\rm dark}$, induced by interactions with DM.
-Using simulations for the DUNE neutrino observatory, the study demonstrated that delays caused by refractive masses could be large enough to separate them from vacuum mass effects with high statistical significance.
+A recent study~\cite{Ge:2024ftz} proposed using the time-of-flight delay of SN neutrinos to distinguish between $m_{\rm vac}$ and $m_{\rm dark}$.
 This approach highlights how future galactic SN observations can probe the origin of neutrino masses while simultaneously providing information on the DM distribution in the Milky Way.

 The time delay scales with the square of the effective neutrino mass $m_\nu = \{m_{\rm vac}, m_{\rm dark}\}$, and can be significantly enhanced when the neutrino trajectory passes through an increased DM density, also called a DM spike.
-Such DM spikes can form, for example, around a massive black hole (BH) due to the adiabatic growth of the BH itself within a pre-existing DM halo~\cite{Gondolo:1999ef, Balaji:2023hmy}.
+Such DM spikes can form, for example, around a massive black hole (BH) due to the adiabatic growth of the BH itself within a pre-existing DM halo~\cite{Gondolo:1999ef, Balaji:2023hmy}, or due to accretion by primordial BHs formed during the radiation-dominated era~\cite{Carr:2020mqm}.
 The increase in time delay becomes most pronounced in the case of a galactic SN occurring beyond the Galactic Center (GC), with neutrinos traversing the high-density DM region on their way to Earth.
 While previous studies have explored the connection of refractive masses with SN neutrino time-of-flight measurements, they have generally assumed smooth halo DM profiles and neglected the effects of possible DM spikes.
-In contrast, our analysis explicitly connects the structure of DM in the inner Galaxy to observable neutrino timing signatures at DUNE, offering a novel and complementary probe of DM spikes.
-The potential to test the existence of such spikes through alternative astrophysical channels has also been highlighted in recent works~\cite{Tiwari:2025qqx,Feng:2024obn,Fujiwara:2023lsv, Ferrer:2022kei, Cline:2023tkp}.
+In contrast, our analysis explicitly connects the structure of DM in the inner galaxy to observable neutrino timing signatures at DUNE, offering a novel and complementary probe of DM spikes.
+This observable probes the time-averaged quadratic refractive mass term, which remains unconstrained by the oscillation bounds discussed in Ref.~\cite{Cheek:2025kks}.
+The potential to test the existence of such spikes through alternative astrophysical channels has also been highlighted in recent works~\cite{Tiwari:2025qqx,Feng:2024obn,Fujiwara:2023lsv, Ferrer:2022kei, Cline:2023tkp,DelaTorreLuque:2024wfz, Dev:2025tdv}.